Updated: Jul 16

 Another look at San Antonio.
 This shot proves these antique items even hold adult beverages!

 These European bunny aliens performing a crack-infused circle dance is one of my most unique.

-Look, it's the spouse!
-In this handy collectible poster of every "meet-the-boat vintage tumbler" from summer 2019.
+And look, it's the spouse!
+In this handy "collectible poster" of every "meet-the-boat vintage tumbler" from summer 2019.
 See how happy vintage tumblers make you feel?!
 Cheers everybody!
 It's time to get collecting!